 The Kosovo And Serbia Situation

-Currently, there are two national parks in Kosovo, as well as four other national parks in Serbia.
+Currently, there are two national parks in Kosovo and four other national parks in Serbia.
 We have to point out that there’s still lots of dispute about Kosovo’s claim to independence, which is acknowledged by most countries but not by Serbia.
 (Kosovo wants to leave Serbia.)

 We’re by no means taking a side here.
 However, we’ve decided to split up the two regions and dedicate separate blog posts to respectively the national parks in Kosovo and those in Serbia.
 You can read all about the Serbia national parks here.